 North Highlands is a medium-sized town located in the state of California.
 With a population of 44,377 people and six constituent neighborhoods, North Highlands is the 193rd largest community in California.

-North Highlands is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, North Highlands is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in North Highlands who work in office and administrative support (17.79%), sales jobs (13.11%), and maintenance occupations (7.74%).
+Unlike some towns, North Highlands isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in North Highlands are a mix of both white- and blue-collar jobs.
+Overall, North Highlands is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in North Highlands who work in office and administrative support (17.83%), sales jobs (12.73%), and maintenance occupations (7.17%).

 The most common language spoken in North Highlands is English.
 Other important languages spoken here include Spanish and Russian.